antoinedery/Scrabble/README.md

 To visit the deployed site: [https://antoinedery.github.io/Scrabble/](https://antoinedery.github.io/Scrabble/)

-Note : the multiplayer mode might not work on this deployed version.
+Note : the multiplayer mode might not work on this deployed version (you can still play on solo mode!)

 ### Prerequisites
 * Install [Node/npm](https://nodejs.org/en/download/)